 When you're looking for a fibromyalgia (FMS) doctor, be prepared to spend some time searching.
-This is a complicated conditions that is different in every patient.
-It doesn't show up in conventional medical tests (although now one blood test can conclusively identify one sub-set of sufferers), the pain comes and goes and can move around the body in a seemingly random way, and a vast number of symptoms may appear to be so unrelated that you don't realize they have the same cause.
+This is a complicated condition that is different in every patient.
+It doesn't show up in conventional medical tests (although now one blood test can conclusively identify one subset of sufferers), the pain comes and goes and can move around the body in a seemingly random way, and a vast number of symptoms may appear to be so unrelated that you don't realize they have the same cause.
 Who would think their nasal congestion and skin problems were related to severe abdominal pain?

 On top of all that, not all health-care providers are up to speed with the latest developments on FMS.
 Doctors specialize for a reason, and that's because the human body is too complex for any human being to be educated on everything that can go wrong with it.
 Also, it's important to note that some doctors still have the opinion that FMS is "all in your head" and not a real illness at all.
 That's why it's important for you to find a specialist.

 Then, in 1990, the American College of Rheumatology established the first diagnostic criteria for FMS.
 A rheumatologist can test you for other rheumatic diseases with similar signs and symptoms, give you a credible diagnosis and help manage your treatment.

 Not only does it make good medical sense to see a rheumatologist, it makes good legal sense, too.
 If someday you have to quit working because of your illness, you'll have a better chance of getting Social Security disability if you've been diagnosed by a rheumatologist.

 Finding a Rheumatologist